ictinnovaties-zorg/sftp_data_provider/design.md

 This first gets the data loading code from the server, and then executes it locally get actually get the data from the SFTP server.
 This hides any and all details regarding how the data is actually read (AC2).

 ### Common maintanance tasks
+#### Setup the SFTP server
+TODO: add details here

+#### Add new student group
+- Create SFTP account
+- Create a `. env` file for the students
+- Send the credentials to the user, i.e. the `.env`

+TODO: check if this needs more work

+#### Add new dataset to the server
+If you have the data ready on your own machine, copy the data to the homedrive of your account on the machine:

+    local> scp data.xlsx machine:~
+    local> ssh machine

+We switched to the SFTP server, and copy the data to the proper directory in the `sftp` setup:

+    machine> sudo cp ~/data.csv /var/sftp/account_name_students

+Note the use of sudo here because your normal user does not have write priviliges in this location.
+Next we need to change the ownership of the files to ensure that students can download it:

+    machine> sudo chown root:students /var/sftp/account_name_students/data.xlsx

+So the owner is `root`, but it is part of the `students` group.
+This ensure the students can access the data.
+If you do not need a more intricate loader function, you are now done.

+If you want to add a custom loader function and hide the contents from the students, you also need to add the loader script in the same location as the data file.

+Assuming we have the script ready in `load_data.py`:

+    local> scp load_data.py machine:~
+    local> ssh machine
+    machine> sudo cp ~/load_data.py /var/sftp/account_name_students
+    machine> sudo chown root:students /var/sftp/account_name_students/load_data.py

+Notice that this workflow is very comparable to the one we used for the data.